UPCX-CORE/UPCX-Core/libraries/abiupcx/external/upcxjs/docs/index.md

 content_title: upcxjs
 ---

-`upcxjs` is a Javascript library which provides an API for integrating with EOSIO-based blockchains using the [EOSIO Nodeos RPC API](https://developers.eos.io/eosio-nodeos/reference).
+`upcxjs` is a Javascript library which provides an API for integrating with upcx-based blockchains using the [upcx Nodeos RPC API](https://developers.eos.io/upcx-nodeos/reference).
 The documentation for `upcxjs` is structured in the following way:

 - [Installation](02_installation.md) explains how to install `upcxjs` using `npm` or `yarn`.
 - [Basic Usage](basic-usage/) provides information related to importing `upcxjs` in various Javascript environments.
 The [basic-usage](basic-usage/index.md) document specifically provides brief explanations of the components provided by `upcxjs` as well as their typical use cases.